hazelcast/hazelcast/site/docs/design-docs/004-spring-boot-starter.md

 - If `JetConfig` is available as a bean, a member will be created using the bean.

+- If `ClientConfig` is available as a bean, a client will be created using the bean.

+- If `hazelcast.jet.server.config` config property is defined, a member will be created using the defined configuration file.

 - If `hazelcast.jet.config` system property is defined, a member will be created using the defined configuration file.

-- If `hazelcast.jet.config` configuration property is defined, a member will be created using the defined configuration file.
+- If `hazelcast.jet.client.config` config property is defined, a client will be created using the defined configuration file.

-- If `ClientConfig` is available as a bean, a client will be created using the bean.

 - If `hazelcast.client.config` system property is defined, a client will be created using the defined configuration file.

-- If `hazelcast.jet.client.config` configuration property is defined, a client will be created using the defined configuration file.

 - If `hazelcast-jet.(yaml|yml|xml)` found on the classpath or at the root directory, a member will be created with that configuration file.